-“We want to reduce the use of petroleum-based plastic in general and particularly where we do not have control over the product’s afterlife,” explains Per-Ola Nilsson, who works as Technical Support for paper and print at IKEA Indirect Materials and Services.
+“We want to reduce the use of petroleum-based plastic in general.
+Particularly where we do not have control over the product’s afterlife,” explains Per-Ola Nilsson, Technical Support for paper and print, at IKEA Indirect Materials and Services.

-“We can’t know what the consumer will do with the gift card, so then an organic material like paperboard is better in this case because it damages nature less if it is not recycled properly.”
+“We can’t know what the consumer will do with the gift card.
+So an organic material like paperboard is better in this case, because it damages nature less if it is not recycled properly.”